Skip to main content

 Once there were hopeful developments in Yemen.
 During the Arab Spring of 2011, widespread demonstrations forced the resignation of an authoritarian ruler.
 Unfortunately, the new, predominantly Sunni Muslim government did not succeed in uniting the country and violence erupted.
 Over the years, the conflict evolved in a complicated war, involving many parties.
 Yemen is being crushed by geopolitical violence.

 ZOA has been working in Yemen since August 2012.
 Our work in Yemen is complex.
 And yet, we specifically want to be here.
-“The world has not forgotten Yemen, but is ignoring it", says ZOA staff member in Yemen, Jaap van Kranenburg.
+“The world has not forgotten Yemen, but is ignoring it", conclude ZOA staff members in Yemen.
 "We do not want to ignore Yemen.
 One of the world’s greatest crises, one that was called the greatest humanitarian disaster for years, should not be forgotten and certainly not ignored.
 We are here because we consider the Yemeni people.
 We are here because we can help.
 We are here because we are well positioned to help with a good team.”

 Our primary focus is offering aid that combats hunger and thirst, preferably also in the long run.
 We focus on displaced persons and on the communities where they are received.
 Our approach combines food security and livelihoods interventions, WASH and cash based assistance.
 Our working areas are in the north of Yemen: Sana’a, Amran, Hajjah and Al Mahwit Governorates, and in the south of Yemen: Aden, Lahj and Al Dhale’e Governorates.